baoshan/swift-evolution/proposals/NNNN-concurrency-objc.md

   @objc func lookupName() async -> String
   ```

   The first and third signatures are identical except for being synchronous and asynchronous, respectively.
-The async/await design accounts for such overloading by favoring synchronous functions in synchronous contexts and asynchronous functions in asychronous contexts.
+The async/await design accounts for such overloading by favoring synchronous functions in synchronous contexts and asynchronous functions in asynchronous contexts.
 This overloading should avoid breaking source compatibility.

-* Another issue is when an asychronous completion-handler method is part of an Objective-C protocol.
+* Another issue is when an asynchronous completion-handler method is part of an Objective-C protocol.
 For example, the [`NSURLSessionDataDelegate` protocol](https://developer.apple.com/documentation/foundation/nsurlsessiondatadelegate?language=objc) includes this protocol requirement:

   ```objc
   - (void)URLSession:(NSURLSession*)session